Portsmouth's Historic Cemeteries

-- Point of Graves Burial Ground
+- Point of Graves Burial Ground (pictured above)

-- Old North Burial Ground
+- North Burial Ground

 - Union Cemetery

-- Pleasant Street Burial Ground
+- Pleasant Street Cemetery

-- Cotton Cemetery
+- Cotton Cemetery, adjacent to privately-owned South Cemetery

 These cemeteries today exist as invaluable records of the lives and final resting places of residents of the community over its nearly 400-year history.
 Recognizing this, in 2013 The City of Portsmouth and the Portsmouth Historical Society commissioned an Existing Conditions Assessment report to begin the process of developing a long-range restoration plan to maintain these historic resources for the benefit of future generations.
 The report documented the existing conditions of the five historic cemeteries.